shikokuchuo/nanonext/README.md

-other - [receive data generated in Python, perform analysis in R, and send results to a C++ program](https://shikokuchuo.net/nanonext/articles/nanonext.html#cross-language-exchange) – all on the same computer or on networks spanning the globe.
+other - [receive data generated in Python, perform analysis in R, and send results to a C++ program](https://shikokuchuo.net/nanonext/articles/nanonext.html#cross-language-exchange) – on the same computer or across networks spanning the globe.

 Implemented scalability protocols: